Family and Life in Wyoming:

 I am a volunteer and precinct committeewoman for the Laramie County Republican Party, 2012 delegate to the Republican State Convention, past president of a Cheyenne Toastmasters club, and have been active in my church as treasurer, board member, teacher, and musician.
 I just joined the Laramie County Cowbelles to keep up with my cattle-ranching constituents.

-Twenty-eight years with the same guy!
+Twenty-nine years with the same guy!

 I worked in healthcare for ten years in four states--hospitals, long-term care, public health, and private practice.
 I have worked all three shifts, cleaned up a lot of strange fluids, and pushed paper with the best of them.